Raya and Sakina: Crimes

 The six criminals were Raya and her husband Hasb-Allah, Sakina and her husband Mohamed Abd El-'Al, in addition to two other men Orabi Hassan, and Abd El-Razik Yossef.
-Between 20 December 1919 and 12 November 1920, the gang of Raya and Sakina murdered 17 women.
-The victims were prostitutes who used to work in the "secret home" (brothel) that was managed by Raya and Sakina.
-Most of the victims knew Raya and Sakina and had been friends with them for years.
+Between 20 December 1919 and 12 November 1920, the gang murdered 17 women.
+The victims were prostitutes who used to work in the brothel that was managed by Raya and Sakina.
 After luring a victim to one of the four homes, they would offer her wine and liquor until she became inebriated.
 The four men would then attack the victim and constrain her movement.
-One would hold her ankles, one would surround her chest with his arms, and a third would hold her head tightly while the fourth suffocated her by forcibly placing a wet cloth on her mouth and nose until she stopped breathing.
+They held down the victim and them suffocated her by placing a wet cloth over her mouth.
 They would then steal her jewelry, money, and clothes.
 Afterwards, the men would remove the tiles of the floor, dig a hole, bury the corpse in it, and reset the tiles.

 The two sisters sold the stolen jewelry to a local jeweler, Ali Hasan, and divided the money among the six criminals.